liviobellini/AmiraEncoder/README.md

 Copy the **AmiraEncoder** folder into: ~/Documents/Arduino/libraries.

 ## 📕 User guide
 Three examples to learn how to use the library.
-Enjoy!😎
+Enjoy!😎<br>
+❗❗Remember that if you want to use half step rotary encoder table then you have to declare "#define HALF_STEP" before declaring "#include <AmiraEncoder.h>".

 ## ⚙️ Requirements